kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 Given a list of integers and a number K, return which contiguous elements of the list sum to K.

 For example, if the list is [1, 2, 3, 4, 5] and K is 9, then it should return [2, 3, 4], since 2 + 3 + 4 = 9.

+514 (Medium)

+This problem was asked by Microsoft.

+Given an unsorted array of integers, find the length of the longest consecutive elements sequence.

+For example, given `[100, 4, 200, 1, 3, 2]`, the longest consecutive element sequence is `[1, 2, 3, 4]`.
+Return its length: `4`.

+Your algorithm should run in `O(n)` complexity.